 Oregon’s wide range of world renowned grape growing regions offers great diversity, giving us the ability to select from an array of vineyards that give us versatility in style and a broad range of characters to enhance the final blend.
 The diversity of these districts along with a lengthy growing season create wines with intense structure, and suppleness, while maintaining a vibrant acidity that sets them apart from other wines.

-The Willamette Region, Oregon’s largest AVA, has a temperate climate and balanced marine influences, both of which are well suited to growing cool climate varietals.
+Oregon’s North Western area is the largest grape growing region.
+It has a temperate climate and balanced marine influences, both of which are well suited to growing cool climate varietals.
 It’s no surprise that over 80% of Oregon’s Pinot Noir comes from this area.

-The most consistent region for Pinot Noir in Oregon, Umpqua is made up of numerous mountain ranges and valleys.
-It is also one of Oregon’s most diverse AVAs in terms of microclimates – a true diamond in the rough.
+The most consistent region for Pinot Noir in Oregon is the central hills made up of numerous mountain ranges and valleys.
+It is also one of Oregon’s most diverse district in terms of microclimates – a true diamond in the rough.

-The southernmost winegrowing region in Oregon, the Rogue Valley has a proven track record for growing world class Pinot Noir.
+The south western terrain in Oregon has a proven track record for growing world class Pinot Noir.
 The elevated landscape and volcanic soils are derived from the convergence of three mountain ranges.